-If you want to learn more about Form or any of the other 24 CORE Principles of Drumming and Rhythm I highly recommend getting Level 1.
+If you want to learn more about Form or any of the other 24 CORE Principles of Drumming and Rhythm I highly recommend getting the 3D Drumming System.

 Besides Sub 5 of course, because why else would you be reading this?
 In that case just get the Premium Membership and you'll be set for life.

 I suggest you try playing these along to MIDI as well.
 If you become a Skillz Free Member you’ll get access to the free MIDI samples.
 IF the YouTube video gets enough shares and likes, that is, so please share it as often as you can.

 The free MIDI samples will include Fireflies both in 3-2 Quintuplets and in 2-3 Quintuplets.
 But if you don’t like to wait….

 If you want to learn many more cool applications of Quintuplets, I suggest you become a Skillz Sub 5 Member.
 Sure you’ll spend $47, but you’ll gain an enormous amount of Quintuplet info.
 Grooves, Fills, Rudiments, more MIDI, it’s all there.

 And if you don’t like it, just cancel within 30 days and you’ll get a 100% refund, no questions asked.
 Plus, you ge to keep the book.
 That’s how confident I am that you will like it as much as my other students do.

 As a Sub 5 Member you also get an option to upgrade to a Lifetime account at a ridiculously low price, both for the Sub 5 Membership and the Premium Membership.